 Lorna Simpson: Everrrything at Hauser & Wirth (art exhibition)

 From Visual Art Editor Brianna J.L.
 Smyk

-There is something inherently in flux about Lorna Simpson’s Everrrything on view at Hauser & Worth in Downtown Los Angeles through January 9, 2022.
-Consisting of collages, sculptures, and paintings, the mix of mediums in the new works tell a story of American Life, of identity, gender, race, and history uncovered through found imagery, abstraction, and figuration.
+There is something inherently in flux about Lorna Simpson’s Everrrything on view at Hauser & Wirth in Downtown Los Angeles through January 9, 2022.
+Consisting of collages, sculptures, and paintings, the mix of mediums in the new works tells a story of American Life, of identity, gender, race, and history uncovered through found imagery, abstraction, and figuration.

 The figures and faces in Simpson’s large-scale paintings are strong and stately, yet appear almost like holograms, inviting the viewer to discover their layered histories and deep narratives.
 Collages blend found images from Ebony and Jet magazines with celestial maps and scientific images that are a map through history and representation of the body.
 And sculptures continue the layering of meaning and material.
 Building on the Ice series and Simpson’s thirty-plus-year career, the new works are fresh, powerful, and poignant.

 From Fiction Editor Anya Johnson

 Micheal Ondaatje’s Coming Through Slaughter is pure flux.
 Part poetry, part archive, and all music, this genre-queer novel chronicles the psychic breakdown of the first true jazz musician, Charles “Buddy” Bolden.
 Set against the backdrop of New Orleans at the turn of the century, Bolden’s murky history is imagined by Ondaatje in explosive and lyrical prose that shifts elegantly from persona to persona.
 And that’s a real feat—I am continually awed by authors who can turn out fully inhabited historical fiction without leaning on cliché.
 This story isn’t grounded on general concepts; each movement sparkles with clarity.
 Totally tragic, but totally worth it!